rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 In the `getMe()` function, you extract the HTTP header for the authorization called "x-token" from the incoming HTTP request.
 The GraphQL client application sends the token obtained from the registration or login with every other request in an HTTP header, along with the payload of the HTTP request (e.g. GraphQL operation).
 It can then be checked to see if there is such an HTTP header in the function or not.
 If not, the function continues with the request, but the `me` user is undefined.
 If there is a token, the function verifies the token with its secret and retrieves the user information that was stored when you created the token.
 If the verification fails because the token was invalid or expired, the GraphQL server throws a specific Apollo Server Error.
 If the verification succeeds, the function continues with the `me` user defined.

 The function returns an error when the client application sends an HTTP header with an invalid or expired token.
-Otherwise, the function waves the request through, because users must be checked on a resolver to level to see if they're allowed to perform certain actions.
+Otherwise, the function waves the request through, because users must be checked at the resolver level to see if they're allowed to perform certain actions.
 A non-authenticated user--where the `me` user is undefined--might be able to retrieve messages but not create new ones.
 The application is now protected against invalid and expired tokens.

 That's the most high-level authentication for your GraphQL server application.
 You are able to authenticate with your GraphQL server from a GraphQL client application with the `signUp` and `signIn` GraphQL mutations, and the GraphQL server only allows valid, non-expired tokens from the GraphQL client application.

 {{% sub_chapter_header "GraphQL Authorization on a Resolver Level" "apollo-server-authorization-resolver" %}}

 A GraphQL HTTP request comes through the `getMe()` function, even if it has no HTTP header for a token.
 This is good default behavior, because you want to register new users and login to the application without a token for now.
-You mig want to query messages or users without being authenticated with the application.
+You might want to query messages or users without being authenticated with the application.
 It is acceptable and sometimes necessary to wave through some requests without authorization token, to grant different levels of access to different user types.
 There will be an error only when the token becomes invalid or expires.

 However, certain GraphQL operations should have more specific authorizations.
 Creating a message should only be possible for authorized users.
 Otherwise, or there would be no way to track the messages' authors.
 The `createMessage` GraphQL mutation can be protected, or "guarded", on a GraphQL resolver level.
 The naive approach of protecting the GraphQL operation is to guard it with an if-else statement in the *src/resolvers/message.js* file: